ezrasavard/ezrasavard.com/_posts/2019-02-24-passive-control.md

 after recovering from a spinal injury, another after leaving a really depressing job, and most recently after a bit of over-zealous bulking.

-Dieting is pretty hard in general, and it pits our self-control against some of the more basic elements of our behavior, and progress only shows in the long term.
-We start every day at zero, and keep (enjoyably) adding Calories until the point where we need to stop.
+Dieting is pretty hard in general because it pits our self-control against some of the more basic elements of our behavior, and progress only shows in the long term.
+We start every day at zero, and keep (enjoyably) adding calories until the point where we need to stop.
 If we reach that point too early in the day, it is going to be very hard to not eat any more.
 Even worse, our mental stamina is reduced by the deficit we are trying to create.